linkdata/rinse/README.md

 `podman run --read-only --cap-drop=ALL --cap-add=CAP_SYS_CHROOT --rm -d -p 8443:8443 -v $HOME:/etc/rinse -v $HOME/certs:/etc/certs ghcr.io/linkdata/rinse`

 ### *Using config file*
- `rinse` will look for a config file named `rinse.json` in its data directory (datadir) to use when configuring its settings.
-The default path for datadir is `/etc/rinse` for regular users and `/var/rinse/` for root users, so the default config file path is `/etc/rinse/rinse.json`.
+The service will look for a config file named `rinse.json` in its data directory (datadir) to use when configuring its settings.
+The default path for datadir is `/etc/rinse` for regular users and `/var/rinse/` for root users, so the default config file path inside the container is `/etc/rinse/rinse.json`.
+If you wish to use a config file you need to either change the run script - either by adding another volume to mount or by create the mounted directory (`/tmp/rinse`) and placing the config within before running the script.

 In this config file the following may be added:
 |Settings||||